alagla/goq/README.md

 trit vector output or null value from trit vector input.

 - [examples/goq-cli](https://github.com/lunfardo314/goq/tree/dev/examples/goq-cli) contains
-_goq-cli_, an implementation of simple CLI to Supervisor and Qupla.
+_goq-cli_, an implementation of a simple command line interface to Qupla and Supervisor.
 Primary purpose of _goq-cli_ is testing of the library itself.
-It can be used to test and debug any Qupla modules.
+It hopefully can be used to test and debug any Qupla modules.
 Please find _goq-cli_ command reference below.

 ## goq-cli commands